GroupGPT: A Token-efficient and Privacy-preserving Agentic Framework for Multi-User Chat Assistant: MUIR: Intervention Reasoning Dataset for the Multi-User group chat

+\textbf{Training segment construction.} Given the annotated long-form group chat logs, a key challenge lies in how to segment them into training instances suitable for learning the intervention policy.
+Specifically, the expert model is designed to determine whether an intervention is needed after the latest message in a given context window.
+However, constructing such training samples introduces issues related to label leakage and inference latency.

 As shown in Algorithm \ref{alg:construct_ij}, we first insert annotated interventions into each window of length $S$ (the short-term window size), where only the \textit{label} and \textit{reason} are retained.
-The reason provides an interpretable rationale from LLM that helps the model learn intervention decision.
+The reason provides an interpretable rationale from the LLM that helps the model learn intervention decisions.
 The response is excluded, as it is generated by the final respondent at inference time; requiring the intervention model to wait for a complete response would introduce unnecessary latency.
 We then introduce a decision range $X$ to determine the final supervision label.
-By adjusting $X$, we can control the proportion of \texttt{stay silent} labels in the training set.
+By setting $X$ to $5$, we explicitly control the proportion of \texttt{stay silent} instances, making it the second most frequent label.
 Finally, the above process is repeated using a sliding window strategy to construct the full training dataset.
 As a result, each training sample consists of $S$ historical messages as input, which may include past intervention labels and their corresponding rationales, while the output is the intervention label and rationale at the current decision point.
 This formulation enables effective utilization of rich group chat logs while avoiding label leakage across training samples.

 \textbf{Test set Construction.} The test set is split from the training corpus.
 We further employ three human annotators to perform a second round of annotation and correction on each test sample.
 For certain cases, we retain two valid labels, as these intervention types may naturally co-occur—for instance, providing emotional support while offering suggestions.
 The overall annotation strategy intentionally favors over-intervention to reduce the risk of missed interventions.
 The final intervention decision can then be flexibly controlled at the final respondent stage.